-On Bumble’s account they have a variety of great, branded highlight covers.
+On Bumble's account they have a variety of uniquely branded highlight covers.
 We’d like to draw your attention to the one labeled “First Moves!”
-The text has not one, not two, but three drop shadows and it really does give it a sense of movement.
+The text has not one, not two, but three drop shadows which help give it a sense of movement.

-Get the look on PicMonkey.com: Create a drop shadow around your text and make sure your Horizontal blur slider is turned to zero.
+Grab the look in PicMonkey: On the Text Tools tab, clock Shadow & outline.
+Add a drop shadow.
+Make sure your Horizontal blur slider is turned to zero.
 Duplicate that text and change the colors of the text and the drop shadow.
-Get the two text elements lined up slightly off-center and you got it.
+Get the two text elements lined up slightly off-center and you've got it.
 Italicize both text elements for some extra movement.